Top Producing Metrowest Massachusetts Realtor

-There are times where seller’s will choose a Realtor specifically because the agent has no business.
+There are times where sellers will choose a Realtor specifically because the agent has no business.
 The thought process is that the top producing realtor will be TOO BUSY and they won’t get good service.
 This is rarely ever the case.
 There is a reason why the other Realtor has no business.
 Nobody else wants to hire them!

 Over the years there have been times where I have done a presentation for someone selling their home and did not get the listing.
-In my early years, I would be so upset it would nag at me for days.
+In my early years, I would be so upset not getting hired would nag at me for days.
 This is not to say that I still do not get disappointed.
 I think anyone that considers themselves good at what they do should have pride in their performance.

-There are times when you lose and it is such a hard pill to swallow because you know without question that the seller has just made an awful choice.
+There are times when you lose, and it is such a hard pill to swallow because you know without question that the seller has just made an awful choice.

-While looking on the Multiple Listing Service (MLS) you notice the home which you interviewed for has just been put on the market.
-You check to see who has listed the property and your immediate reaction is ….Are you kidding me???
+While looking on the Multiple Listing Service (MLS), you notice the home which you interviewed for has just been put on the market.
+You check to see who has listed the property and your immediate reaction is….Are you kidding me???

-If you are a top producing Realtor reading this article you can probably empathize with me.
+If you are a top producing Realtor reading this article, you can probably empathize with me.

 The Consequences of A Poor Realtor Selection

-You look at the Realtors name and you either have never heard of the person before or you know they don’t do a lick of business.
+You look at the Realtors name and you either have never heard of the person before, or you know they don’t do a lick of business.